 Use security systems to track potential malicious assets.

-Companies with security operations centers or blended solutions like Xcitium Endpoint Security should definitely use their resources to make sure the incident response team threat is controlled.
+Companies with security operations centers or blended solutions like Xcitium Endpoint Security should definitely use their resources to make sure the threat is controlled.
 As we have previously mentioned, re-infection can still happen and it’s best that all trace of malware or security vulnerability be controlled as soon as the issue stabilizes.

 Convene the Incident Response Team

-The incident response team should be composed of an incident response manager, who may or may not be your CISO, several cybersecurity analysts, and incident response threat researchers.
+The incident response team should be composed of an incident response manager, who may or may not be your CISO, several cybersecurity analysts and threat researchers.
 They’ll be at the heart of the investigation and also the ones coordinating with the representatives of the company’s various stakeholders.
 These representatives should hail from management, human resources, risk assessors, lawyers, and public relations experts.
 The internal tech team will investigate the cyber-attack while the other representatives will be there to support the work and to mitigate the kinds of damage that the company will encounter.

 Cordon Off Assets and Ensure Cyber Security Integrity